The Unvanquished game turned 10 years old this year! We published 0.53.1 this month, ➡️ Download and join the game!

 I want to thank bsp1t for some precious information about Gloom and Q3 Gloom he shared while writing this article!

-Below is one of the older screenshots of Tremulous, from October 06, 2001: you can see the old Tremulous’ Overmind (with a greenish color!) and a dead Q3 player model placeholder lying on the floor of the Tremor map.
-You can still play the Tremor map in Unvanquished 21 years later!
+Below is one of the older screenshots of Tremulous, from October 06, 2001: you can see the old Tremulous’ Overmind (with a greenish color!) and a dead Quake 3 player model placeholder lying on the floor of the Tremor map.
+You can still play the Tremor map with Unvanquished 21 years later!

-Tremulous attracted a lot of attention and gained a wide popularity, benefiting from the open source release of Quake 3 code by id Software and from the open source community interest.
-At the time, Linux users have seen in games like Nexuiz (ancestor of Xonotic) and Tremulous the proof open source games were possible.
+Tremulous attracted a lot of attention and gained a wide popularity, benefiting from both the open source release of Quake 3 code by id Software and from the free and open source community interest.
+At the time, Linux users have seen in games like Nexuiz (ancestor of Xonotic) and Tremulous the proof open source gaming was possible.
 It was also a time where Linux gaming market was very small and such games drained a lot of attention thanks to their care of the Linux player base.

 The Tremulous 1.2 release that never came